-If login is invoked without an argument, it will ask for a user name, and, if appropriate, a password.
+If login is invoked without an argument, it asks for a user name, and, if appropriate, a password.
 Echoing is turned off (if possible) during the typing of the password, so it will not appear on the written record of the session.

-After a successful login, accounting files are updated and the user is informed of the existence of mailbox and message-of-the-day files.
+After a successful login, accounting files are updated and the user is informed of the existence of and message-of-the-day files.
+Login initializes the user and group IDs and the working directory, then executes a command interpreter (usually sh (I)) according to specifications found in a password file.